-As a SCUBA instructor and hyperbaric researcher working (for no pay, for the greater good) at an underwater lab studying saturation decompression, we opened valves of full scuba tanks and rode them underwater and at the surface like bucking broncos.
-I studied thermal and decompression protocols with the top developers of computer-modeled cold prediction programing of the day.
+As a SCUBA instructor and hyperbaric researcher working at an underwater lab studying saturation decompression, we opened valves of full scuba tanks and rode them underwater and at the surface like bucking broncos.
+I studied thermal and decompression protocols with the top developers of computer-modeled cold prediction programming of the day.
 We made rebreathers out of hot water bottles.
 We rode bikes underwater.

 I found a bubble component to altitude sickness - back in the 1980s and 1990s.

-I wrote my own grant to get the study, and used Doppler ultrasound to detect and score decompression bubbles developed in the bloodstream during altitude exposure during actual flights.
-A friend pilot flew us in a Comanche.
+I wrote a grant to get the study, and used Doppler ultrasound to detect and score decompression bubbles developed in the bloodstream during altitude exposure during actual flights.
+In my first tests, a friend pilot flew us in a Comanche.
 I Dopplered us both during several flights.
 Before my work, bubbles were assumed to occur only after ascent from underwater to surface.
 Altitude sickness was assumed to be from hypoxia.
 I found bubbles when going to altitude from sea level.

-With this "pilot" data, I did grant work to study bubbles in human subjects using a hypobaric chamber (altitude chamber) to simulate specific altitudes and at specific speeds of ascent.
+With this "pilot" data, I did more work to study bubbles in human subjects using a hypobaric chamber (altitude chamber) to simulate specific altitudes, and at specific speeds of ascent.

-I reported my findings to the US Navy where I worked as researcher.
-They did not like it at all because it would fix some errors and as we all know, the US Navy has no errors.
+I reported my findings to the division where I worked as US Navy research physiologist.
+They did not like it at all because it would fix some errors and the US Navy has no errors.
 I published some declassified info in articles for dive and wilderness medicine magazines.

 Before digital cameras you took a few snaps then waited to develop the film to see what you took.
 We are in flight.
 I am removing a precordial (chest) monitor from myself.
 The lab reversed the print, making it look like I sat left seat (pilot).
 Funny.